MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/manage-atp-post-migration-intune.md

 ## Configure Microsoft Defender ATP with Intune

 The following table lists various tasks you can perform to configure Microsoft Defender ATP with Intune.
-You don't have to configure everything all at once; choose a task, read the corresponding resources, and then proceed from there, at your pace.
+You don't have to configure everything all at once; choose a task, read the corresponding resources, and then proceed from there.

 |Task  |Resources to learn more  |
 |---------|---------|